 I see moms in Facebook groups every day asking for suggestions about legitimate work-from-home jobs that are flexible and don’t require any type of sales.
 Whenever I share that I work from home as a blogger, I get bombarded with questions about how to build a profitable blog.

-To answer some of these questions, I decided to share some of my experience (although I’m not in the “blogging about blogging” niche).
+To answer some of these questions, I decided to share some of my experiences (although I’m not in the “blogging about blogging” niche).

 The fact is that blogging is a great way for moms to make money from home, but it’s no get-rich-quick scheme.
 And it’s also not for everyone, no matter what anyone says (no job is right for everyone, right?).